christabel-acquaye/simulated_students/README.md

 ## Diverse Names Prompt (Prompt A.4)

-Students are assigned first names sampled across 4 racial groups × 2 gender groups (48 names total, 6 per cell).
+Students are assigned first names sampled across 4 racial groups × 2 gender groups.
 See Appendix A.3 of the paper for the full name list.
 Each student in the classroom receives a distinct first name:

 ```
 You are [NAME], a student in the {grade}th grade, given the task to answer